jsocol/django-ratelimit/README.rst

     Which HTTP field(s) to use to rate-limit.
 May be a string or a list. *none* ``rate``:
-    The number of requests per unit time allowed. *5/m*
+    The number of requests per unit time allowed. *5/m* :``skip_if``:
+    If specified, pass this parameter a callable (e.g. lambda function) that takes the current request.
+If the callable returns a value that evaluates to True, the rate limiting is skipped.
+This is useful to do things like selectively deactivating rate limiting based on a value in your settings file, or based on an attirbute in the current request object. *None*

 Examples